johnascott1/Project1Final/grades/Lab 7 Questions.md

 The search should NOT be case sensitive.

-Note that you should not modify the description when you save tickets (so the approach of saving all in lowercase or uppercase does not work for this problem.)
+Note that you should not modify the description when you save tickets.
+(So, the approach of saving all in lowercase or uppercase is not an acceptable solution for this problem.)

 Implement TicketStore.searchByDescription to search the list and return all matching tickets.